ajoydas/hobbits/specs/spec.md

   'chain_id': 'uint8' ## the ID of the chain (1 for ETH)
-  'latest_finalized_root': 'bytes32' ## the hash of the latest finalized root 'latest_finalized_epoch': 'uint64' ## the number of the latest finalized epoch 'best_root': 'bytes32' ## the hash of the best block root this node can offer 'best_slot': 'uint64' ## the number of the best slot this node can offer }
+  'latest_finalized_root': 'bytes32' ## the hash of the latest finalized root 'latest_finalized_epoch': 'uint64' ## the number of the latest finalized epoch 'best_root': 'bytes32' ## the hash of the best root this node can offer 'best_slot': 'uint64' ## the number of the best slot this node can offer }
 ```